AndrewAndJenny/PointCloud2RangeImage/ReadMe.md

 # PointCloud2RangeImage

-a tool to convert point cloud to range image
+A tool that uses multi-threading to batch convert point clouds into range images

 ## Dependencies

 The code is based on the following prerequisites:
 - PCL
 - GDAL
+- Qt(QtCore)
+- LASlib

 ## Compilation